OzzyCzech/cmd-dialog/docs/readme.md

 - `hotkey` - List of hotkeys.
 Default value: `$mod+k`.
 - `placeholder` - Placeholder text for the search input.
 Default value: `Type a command or search...`.
 - `note` - The note in the footer of the dialog box.
 Default value show number of options.
+- `showCloseButton` - Boolean value that indicates whether the close button is visible.
+Default value: `false`.

 ### Custom events